joshbeard/resume/README.md

 * Migrated dozens of applications from on-premise to AWS with Docker, enabling flexible and scalable deployments.
 * Mentored teams in DevOps practices and empowered them to manage their own infrastructure with Docker, AWS, and Terraform.

-_Key technology and skills: AWS, CI/CD, GitLab, GitHub Actions, Docker, Terraform, Ansible, Platform Engineering, GitOps, Puppet, Python, Nginx, Traefik_
+_Key technology and skills: AWS, CI/CD, GitLab, Docker, Terraform, Ansible, Platform Engineering, GitOps, Puppet, Python, Nginx, Traefik_

 ### Professional Services Engineer with Puppet Inc.